radiegtya/meteoris2/README.md

 - Try to find the best structure for meteor apps?
 **METEORIS ARE THE SOLUTION :)**

-###HOW TO USE METEORIS
-Before using this, make sure you have installing meteor which version greater than equals 0.9.1.
-To install meteor, run this command "curl https://install.meteor.com | /bin/sh".
-After that, follow this instruction:

-1. Git clone or download this repo. "git clone https://github.com/radiegtya/meteoris.git"
-2. Rename file to your desired name "ex: meteoris to myproject"
-3. Change dir to your apps then just run "sudo meteor".
-Then type "localhost:3000" in your browser.
-4. There will be a running DEMO to get you started easily.
-Register your account from registration page, then loging in using those account.
-You can then use the demo CRUDSS app.

 ###WHAT'S INSIDE METEORIS?
 Meteoris used standard, usefull, robust and stable for meteor js like Iron Router and Collection2.